Sumba Surf & Travel Guide – Epic Island x Lux Hotels

 One hotel in particular stands out in Sumba: NIHI, a resort with its own private surf break.
 But there’s an ever-growing cohort of places that we think can be even better for hitting the breaks here, so long as you don’t mind forgoing Occy’s Left.

-Look, if you can afford this then we’d say go for it.
+- NIHI Sumba – Look, if you can afford this then we’d say go for it.
 The money is well spent.
-Arguably the best break on the island (Occy’s) rolls into the reefs right in front of this award-winning resort, which has been called one of the finest in the whole of Indo, forming a hollow left hander that works on all tides from morning until night.
+Arguably the best break on the island (Occy’s) rolls into the reefs right in front of this award-winning resort, forming a hollow left hander that works on all tides from morning until night.
 People staying at the hotel are the only ones allowed to paddle out here and they limit it to something like 10 people per day.
 Money can buy happiness, it seems.
-The rooms are ridiculously lovely – so we hardly need to wax lyrical about that.
-The downside is that I guess we have mixed feelings about a hotel laying claim to a wave (security guards have been known to chase away non-guests:/)
+AND, of course, the rooms are ridiculously nice, as is everything else.
+It’s perhaps the top surf hotel in Indo.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!